 This project is led by Hal Daumé III of the College of Computer, Mathematical, and Natural Sciences and includes colleagues from the College of Arts and Humanities; Robert H. Smith School of Business; College of Behavioral and Social Sciences; College of Information Studies; Philip Merrill College of Journalism; School of Public Health; and College of Computer, Mathematical, and Natural Sciences.

-Maryland Institute for Digital Accessibility: This institute aims to ensure that individuals with disabilities are engaged in technology design research from the beginning of the process so that digital technology–including in education, health, employment, commerce and civic engagement–is accessible to all.
+Maryland Initiative for Digital Accessibility: This initiative aims to ensure that individuals with disabilities are engaged in technology design research from the beginning of the process so that digital technology–including in education, health, employment, commerce and civic engagement–is accessible to all.

 - Yewon Lee, assistant clinical professor, CHSE